moosbewohner/Rinkhals/README.md

 </p>

-## Known issues / Future developments
+## Documentation / Known issues

 The [wiki](https://github.com/jbatonnet/Rinkhals/wiki) is a collection of documentation, reverse engineering and notes about the printer and development, don't forget to [check it out](https://github.com/jbatonnet/Rinkhals/wiki)!

-- If not installed properly, the printer shows a 11407 error > [See the wiki about error 11407](https://github.com/jbatonnet/Rinkhals/wiki/Firmware#my-printer-shows-a-11407-error)
+If your printer shows a 11407 error, check the wiki there: [See the wiki about error 11407](https://github.com/jbatonnet/Rinkhals/wiki/Firmware#my-printer-shows-a-11407-error)
-- The camera is not accessible from Anycubic apps anymore
-- Mainsail/Fluidd gcode preview doesn't work
-- OctoApp notification plugin is missing

-Other:
-- Check free space before install
-- Buildroot / FFmpeg with freetext, mjpeg, fbdev, png, bmp, h264
-- Installation screen (kill K3SysUi, show screens then reboot or restore K3SysUi?)
-- Reimplement gkcam
-- Timelapse support
-- Logs cleanup
-- Old Rinkhals versions cleanup

 ## SWU tools